-The NPIPE maps represent an evolution of the PR3 dataset: compared to the latter, the PR4 dataset provides a really better description of the CMB polarisation component, showing reduced levels of noise and systematics at all angular scales and improving consistency across frequencies \cite{Planck:2020olo}.
-In addition to the data, it is also provided 400 and 600 MC simulations respectively for {\tt commander} \footnote{Note that in the case of {\tt commander}, 400 MC simulation are provided for the Q,U maps.
-For the temperature only 100 simulated maps are produced and just for the full mission.} and for {\tt sevem}.
-While the NPIPE {\tt commander}\ team provides the signal-plus-noise simulations, the NPIPE {\tt sevem}\ team has released separetely the only-signal and only-noise simulated maps for both the detectors-splits, referred as detector A and detector B (or simply A and B).
+The NPIPE maps represent an evolution of the PR3 dataset: compared to the latter, the PR4 dataset provides a better description of the CMB polarisation component, with reduced levels of noise and systematics at all angular scales and an improved consistency across frequencies \cite{Planck:2020olo}.
+In addition to the data, 400 and 600 MC simulations are provided for {\tt Commander} \footnote{Note that in the case of {\tt Commander}, 400 MC simulations are provided for the Q,U maps.
+For temperature only 100 simulated maps are produced and only for the full mission.} and {\tt SEVEM}, respectively.
+While the NPIPE {\tt Commander}\ team provides the signal-plus-noise simulations, the NPIPE {\tt SEVEM}\ team has separately released the only-signal and the only-noise simulated maps for both detector-splits, referred to as detector A and detector B (or simply A and B).
 Note that in the NPIPE A and B data splits the systematic effects between the sets are expected to be uncorrelated \cite{Planck:2020olo}.
-However, we remark that PR4 polarisation data at the largest angular scale are affected by a transfer function which reduces the power of the polarised signal (see section 4.3 from \cite{Planck:2020olo}).
-Therefore to ensure fidelity of the science results, we correct for the transfer function the values of the theoretical power spectra TE and EE which enter in the equation of NAPS, (\ref{eq:defNAPS2}),(\ref{eq:defNAPSEE}) and (\ref{eq:defNAPSTE}), for more details see appendix~\ref{sec:appendixB} and Fig~\ref{fig:transf_func}.
+However, we remark that the PR4 polarisation data at the largest angular scale are affected by a transfer function that reduces the power of the polarised signal (see section 4.3 of \cite{Planck:2020olo}).
+Therefore, to ensure the fidelity of the scientific results, we correct for the transfer function the values of the theoretical power spectra TE and EE which enter in the equations of NAPS, Eqs. (\ref{eq:defNAPS2}),(\ref{eq:defNAPSEE}) and (\ref{eq:defNAPSTE}), see appendix~\ref{sec:appendixB} and Figure~\ref{fig:transf_func} for more details.